Diffuse supernova neutrinos at underground laboratories: Detection: the diffuse flux at observatories

-\item \underline{Liquid Argon (\lar)}.
-A newcomer in the panorama of \n\ detection, the liquid argon technology has only been explored at the prototype level with the 600 tons ICARUS project \cite{Amerio:2004ze}.
-Currently, ICARUS has uncertain fate due to funding issues, but has already left a fruitful legacy of new projects of up to 100 kt mass \cite{Cline:2006st,Rubbia:2009md} (Table \ref{tabconcepts}).
 A \lar\ detector operates by imaging the tracks left by charged, ionizing particles, using the Time Projection Chamber (TPC) method.
 This imaging capability -- similar to that of a bubble chamber \cite{Cline:2006st,Rubbia:2009md} -- allows very good particle and process identification, as well as very good energy resolution.
 Of the several detection processes, given in Table \ref{tabconcepts} (see fig. \ref{lar_xsec}), charged current scattering of $\nue$ on the $^{40}{\rm Ar}$ nucleus dominates, making liquid argon absolutely unique for its potential to detect the $\nue$ component of the \df.
 Neutral current scatterings on $^{40}{\rm Ar}$ are not relevant for the detection of the \df\ because their signature -- the emission of gamma rays below 11 MeV energy from the deexcitation of the daughter nucleus -- would be completely buried by solar neutrinos \cite{Cocco:2004ac}.
-Electron scattering is subdominant due to its smaller cross section.
+Scattering on electrons is subdominant due to its smaller cross section.

 The energy window for the \df\ at \lar\ is determined by atmospheric and solar neutrinos (sec. \ref{enwindow}), under the sensible assumption that other backgrounds can be effectively separated \footnote{Spallation products are expected in \lar\ detectors.
 Their presence is likely to be irrelevant for the \df\ detection, since they lie below 20 MeV of energy, which is anyway precluded by solar \ns. }.
 A full determination of backgrounds (including rare events, since the \df\ detection rate would be low) will come from extensive R\&D studies that are currently ongoing.
 Until then, the discussion of \df\ detection at \lar\ will necessarily be indicative.